digicatapult/.github/README_EXAMPLE.md

 ## Database
 <!-- If there is no database, then please remove this section, otherwise please cover the below bullet points: -->
 <!-- In most cases we would use knex/PSQL -->
-- database migrations how to run and where they are stored
+- Database migrations how to run and where they are stored
 <!-- Seeding is a fairly new practise so not every service will have it, but if it does mentioned where seeds are located and what they are for e.g. populating query table -->
 - database seeds if there are multiple then explain what is it for
 <!-- If we have methods for resetting the database, please cover them, it can also be a script -->
-- resetting the database e.g: any commands like `npm run db:reset`
+- Resetting the database e.g: any commands like `npm run db:reset`

 ## Service Specifics
 In this section please cover all repository specifics such as `scripts` or API specifications

+- Any scripts that are relevant for setting up / configuration of the service
+- API specification, please refer to the examples below
+- Ither relevant unique configurations
 <!--
 ### Scripts
 If service uses scripts please cover in a detail here.